wild0ne/LerenDocs/README.md

     }
 ```
 ## Report definition language
 There is a syntax for data source definition: curvy bracets and special words.
-There is only two types of definitions: **collection** and **property**.
+There are only two types of definitions: **collection** and **property**.

 ## Language for Reflection Provider